berlinbra/polymarket-mcp/README.md

 - httpx>=0.24.0
 - mcp-core
 - python-dotenv>=1.0.0
+- py-clob-client (for trading operations, not used for market data)

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 For major changes, please open an issue first to discuss what you would like to change.

+## Changelog

+### v0.2.0 (2025-06-05)
+- Fixed issue with fetching new market listings
+- Migrated to Gamma API for market data
+- Added market sorting options
+- Improved async performance

+### v0.1.0
+- Initial release with CLOB client integration